 Our Deepest Gratitude

-We want to express our gratitude to an Anonymous Sponsor for helping to support the vision for George Brown College’s Indigenous Education Strategy.
+We want to express our gratitude to an Anonymous Sponsor for helping to support the vision for George Brown Polytechnic’s Indigenous Education Strategy.
 Your contribution is vital to continuing our important work and we cannot succeed without the generosity of supporters like you.

 Thank you so much for your interest in partnering with our organization and for being actively engaged in fostering our goals.